 What does a Student Ambassador do?

-Some examples of responsibilities that an MSFE Ambassador does are:
+Some examples of responsibilities of our MSFE Ambassadors:

 - Welcome and greet guests at MSFE events.

 - Provide support to MSFE Office Staff during New Student Check-in.

 - Assist MSFE Office Staff during New Student Orientation by setting up, attending lunches, giving tours, supervising field trips & answering questions.

 - Conduct campus tours for new students and guests.

 - Represent the MSFE Program during college events such as Career Fairs and Graduate School Fairs.

 What do our MSFE Ambassadors have to say about our program?

 UIUC MSFE program offered numerous opportunities in career events and attended guest speeches.
 Collaboration with intelligent classmates and respected industry partners has significantly broadened my professional networks.
 Motivated by all the esteemed people I have worked with within UIUC, my practical skillsets have grown tremendously.
 In the long term, I envision myself as a financial analyst utilizing experiences to enhance knowledge integration and resource effectiveness of technology and finance."